 What to look for in a high security door?

-• Hidden Differences: Cheap doors often lack internal reinforcement, making them vulnerable to basic tools.
+• 🔍 Hidden Differences: Cheap replacement doors often lack internal steel reinforcement, making them highly vulnerable to basic hand tools like crowbars.

-• The Gold Standard: Look for Part Q compliance and PAS 24 testing to ensure your door can withstand physical attack.
+• ⚖️ The Gold Standard: Always look for Part Q compliance and PAS 24 testing certification to ensure your new door can physically withstand a determined attack.

-• Cylinders Matter: Ensure your lock is “Anti-Snap” (3-Star TS007) to prevent the most common method of forced entry.
+• 🔒 Cylinders Matter: Ensure your locking cylinder is specifically rated “Anti-Snap” (3-Star TS007) to prevent the UK’s most common method of forced entry.

-• SBD Upgrade: Secured by Design (Police Preferred Specification) offers the highest level of certified security.
+• 👮 SBD Upgrade: Secured by Design (the official Police Preferred Specification) offers the highest possible level of independent security certification for your home.

-When you look at two different doors side-by-side, they often appear identical.
-Yet, under the surface, the difference in performance can be massive.
-One might be a “fortress” capable of withstanding a sledgehammer, while the other could fail in seconds against a simple screwdriver.
+When you look at two different doors side-by-side in a glossy showroom, they often appear completely identical.
+Yet, under the surface, the structural difference in performance can be massive.
+One might be an impenetrable “fortress” capable of withstanding a sledgehammer, while the other could fail in seconds against a simple flathead screwdriver.

-Whether you are looking for a new Composite Front Door or a robust uPVC Back Door, security is usually the number one priority for homeowners in Hampshire.
-But without x-ray vision, how do you spot the difference?
+Whether you are researching the best high security composite doors on the market, or simply need a robust, draught-proof uPVC Back Door, home security is usually the number one priority for buyers.
+But without x-ray vision, how do you spot the difference between a genuinely safe door and a weak one?

 Secure uPVC cream back door installed by KJM Group

-A modern, secure uPVC back door is just as important as your front entrance.
+A modern, highly secure uPVC back door is just as important as your front entrance when it comes to stopping opportunistic intruders.

-Door security isn’t just about one heavy lock; it is the product of several factors working together:
+True door security isn’t just about installing one heavy, expensive lock; it is the engineered result of several structural factors working flawlessly together as a complete system:

-• The Frame: Is it fully reinforced with steel or aluminium to prevent bowing during an attack?
+• The Frame: Is the outer frame fully reinforced with internal galvanised steel or rigid aluminium to prevent bowing during a heavy leverage attack?

-• The Sash (The opening part): Does it have a tough, impact-resistant skin and a solid core?
+• The Sash (The opening part): Does it feature a tough, impact-resistant outer skin (like GRP) and a solid, high-density timber core?

-• The Glass: Is it laminated?
-Security glass features an inter-layer that holds the pane together even if shattered.
+• The Glass: If glazed, is it laminated safety glass?
+Laminated glass features a tough PVB plastic inter-layer that physically holds the pane together even if heavily shattered with a brick.

-• The Fixings: Are the frames thickened locally to provide an extra-strong grip for hinges and locks?
+• The Fixings: Are the internal uPVC frames thickened locally to provide an extra-strong structural grip for heavy-duty hinges and locking keeps?

 🔒 Interactive Guide: Assess Your Current Door

-Click the boxes below that apply to your current door to see immediate feedback.
+Click the boxes below that apply to your current door to see our expert feedback.

-⚠ High Risk Warning: If the metal circle where you put your key sticks out, it is highly vulnerable to “lock snapping.”
-Burglars can grip it with tools and snap the lock in under 10 seconds.
-You should upgrade to a 3-Star cylinder immediately.
+⚠️ High Risk Warning: If the metal circle where you put your key sticks out prominently, your home is highly vulnerable to “lock snapping.”
+Burglars can grip it with basic tools and snap the lock in under 10 seconds.
+You should upgrade to an anti-snap 3-Star cylinder immediately.

-✔ Good Sign: This indicates you have a multi-point locking system.
-This is much more secure than a single central deadbolt, as it secures the entire height of the door against being crowbarred open.
+✅ Good Sign: This indicates you have a multi-point locking system.
+This is vastly more secure than a single central deadbolt, as it secures the entire vertical height of the door against being violently crowbarred open.

-⚠ Security Concern: Older, foam-filled uPVC panels can sometimes be kicked through or cut.
-Modern high-security doors use solid timber cores or reinforced composite materials to prevent this type of forced entry.
+⚠️ Security Concern: Older, styrofoam-filled uPVC panels can sometimes be kicked through or carefully cut out.
+Modern high-security composite doors use heavy 44mm solid timber cores to completely prevent this type of brute-force entry.

-You might be surprised to find out that there are no regulations currently in place governing the security of replacement doors in older homes—only for new builds.
-This means the quality of replacement doors on the market varies wildly.
+You might be surprised to find out that there are no regulations currently in place governing the security of replacement doors in older UK homes—only for new builds and new extensions.
+This means the structural quality of replacement doors on the open market varies wildly.

-Expert Advice: If you are offered a front or back door that is half the price of any others, alarm bells should ring.
-A cheap door is often a weak door.
-To guarantee your safety, you should look for the same standards used in new builds: Part Q Compliance.
+💡 Expert Advice: If you are offered a front or back door by a supplier that is half the price of any others on the market, loud alarm bells should ring.
+A cheap door is almost always a weak door.
+To guarantee your family’s safety, you should look for the exact same rigorous standards legally mandated in new builds: Part Q Compliance.

-Introduced in 2015, Part Q aims to lock out opportunist burglars.
-To comply, a door must pass the rigorous PAS 24:2016 test.
+Introduced in 2015, Approved Document Q (Security) aims to completely lock out opportunist burglars.
+To legally comply, a door and its hardware must successfully pass the punishing PAS 24 test.

-PAS 24 is designed to emulate the brutal methods used by burglars.
-Independent laboratories (audited by UKAS) subject the doors to the following assaults:
+PAS 24 is a set of standards specifically designed to emulate the brutal methods used by real-world burglars.
+Independent testing laboratories (strictly audited by UKAS) subject the doors to the following aggressive assaults:

-Soft Body Impact A 30kg sandbag is launched at the door leaf three times to replicate a herculean shoulder charge.
+Soft Body Impact A heavy 30kg swinging sandbag is violently launched at the door leaf three separate times to rigorously replicate a herculean shoulder charge.

-Hard Body Impact A 50kg steel impactor is used to batter the door corners and lock points, simulating a sledgehammer attack.
+Hard Body Impact A 50kg steel impactor is used to heavily batter the door corners and lock points, perfectly simulating a severe sledgehammer attack.

-Mechanical Loading Hydraulic rams apply 4.5kN of force to pull the hinges and locks apart in two directions at once for 10 seconds.
+Mechanical Loading Hydraulic rams apply an immense 4.5kN of continuous force to pull the hinges and locks apart in two different, opposing directions at once for 10 seconds.

-Hardware Attack Testers attack the handle and cylinder with crowbars, screwdrivers, mole grips, and knives for 3 minutes.
+Hardware Attack Testers physically attack the handle, hinges, and cylinder with crowbars, screwdrivers, mole grips, and knives for 3 continuous minutes.

-A door is only as secure as its weakest point.
-“Lock Snapping” is a technique where burglars grab the protruding cylinder with mole grips and snap it to expose the mechanism.
+A door is ultimately only as secure as its single weakest point.
+“Lock Snapping” is a highly prevalent, devastating technique where burglars grip the protruding cylinder with heavy tools and snap it in half to immediately expose the internal firing mechanism.

 ABS Anti-Snap Cylinder Breakdown showing internal security pins

-A high-security cylinder is designed to snap safely, keeping the locking mechanism intact.
+A high-security cylinder is specifically engineered to snap safely along a sacrificial line, keeping the central locking mechanism totally intact.

-To prevent this, ensure your door is fitted with a 3-Star Cylinder.
-Look for the TS007 3-Star Kitemark (Accredited by BSI) or the Sold Secure Diamond Standard (SS312).
-These cylinders have a sacrificial “snap line,” ensuring the central bolt remains locked even if the front of the cylinder is broken off.
+If you want to know how to stop lock snapping permanently, you must ensure your door is fitted with an anti-snap 3-Star Cylinder.
+Look closely for the TS007 3-Star Kitemark (Accredited by BSI) or the Sold Secure Diamond Standard (SS312).
+These premium cylinders feature a sacrificial “snap line,” ensuring the central bolt remains permanently locked and secure even if the front portion of the cylinder is violently broken off.

-Customers often ask if choosing a “Low Threshold” (the metal strip at the bottom of the door) compromises security.
+Customers frequently ask if choosing a “Low Threshold” (the thin metal strip at the very bottom of the door) actively compromises their home’s security.
 The answer is no.

 Detail of a Part M compliant low threshold on a uPVC door

-Modern low aluminium thresholds are robust, thermally broken (to stop cold transfer), and fully integrated into the locking system.
-They provide easy access for wheelchairs and pushchairs without offering a weak point for intruders to pry open.
+Modern low aluminium thresholds are incredibly robust, thermally broken (to completely stop winter cold transfer), and fully integrated into the door’s multi-point locking system.
+They provide essential, easy access for wheelchairs and pushchairs (complying with Part M regulations) without offering any weak leverage points for intruders to pry open.

-Currently, no. Part Q regulations only legally apply to new build homes.
-However, reputable installers like KJM Group recommend using Part Q compliant doors for renovations to ensure maximum security.
+Currently, no. Part Q regulations only legally apply to brand new build homes, dwellings created by a change of use, and new extensions.
+However, reputable installers like KJM Group strongly recommend using Part Q compliant doors for standard renovations to ensure you receive maximum, modern security.

-PAS 24 is the minimum security test standard required by Building Regulations.
-Secured by Design (SBD) is a Police initiative that requires doors to meet PAS 24 standards but also undergo additional independent testing and certification.
+PAS 24 is the baseline security test standard required by Building Regulations.
+Secured by Design (SBD) is an official UK Police initiative that requires doors to meet PAS 24 standards but also undergo additional, ongoing independent testing and rigorous manufacturing certification.
 SBD is effectively a ‘higher tier’ of proven security.

 Mark Pearce